Right to Freedom of Religion in India

 Right to Freedom of Religion

-According to the Constitution of India, every citizen has the right and freedom to practice, preach, and spread the religion of their/her/his choice.
-Every believer can propagate their/her/his religion without the fear or intervention of the government.
+According to the Indian Constitution, every citizen has the Right and freedom to practice, preach, and spread the religion of their choice.
+Furthermore, every believer can propagate their religion without the fear or intervention of the government.
 However, the Constitution also states that nobody has the right to spread religion by inflicting pain and inducing fear in society.
-This liberty to practice and propagate religion without government intervention and societal fear is termed the Right to Freedom of Religion.
+Moreover, this liberty to practice and propagate religion without government intervention and societal fear is termed the Right to Freedom of Religion.

 Also Read: Right to Freedom (Article 19-22)